Extract, transform, load: Extract

 ETL processing involves extracting the data from the source system(s).
 In many cases, this represents the most important aspect of ETL, since extracting data correctly sets the stage for the success of subsequent processes.
 Most data-warehousing projects combine data from different source systems.
 Each separate system may also use a different data organization and/or format.
-Common data-source formats include relational databases, XML, JSON and flat files, but may also include non-relational database structures such as Information Management System (IMS) or other data structures such as Virtual Storage Access Method (VSAM) or Indexed Sequential Access Method (ISAM), or even formats fetched from outside sources by means such as web spidering or screen-scraping.
+Common data-source formats include relational databases, flat-file databases, XML, and JSON, but may also include non-relational database structures such as IBM Information Management System or other data structures such as Virtual Storage Access Method (VSAM) or Indexed Sequential Access Method (ISAM), or even formats fetched from outside sources by means such as a web crawler or data scraping.
 The streaming of the extracted data source and loading on-the-fly to the destination database is another way of performing ETL when no intermediate data storage is required.

 An intrinsic part of the extraction involves data validation to confirm whether the data pulled from the sources has the correct/expected values in a given domain (such as a pattern/default or list of values).
 If the data fails the validation rules, it is rejected entirely or in part.
-The rejected data is ideally reported back to the source system for further analysis to identify and to rectify the incorrect records.
+The rejected data is ideally reported back to the source system for further analysis to identify and to rectify incorrect records or perform data wrangling.

 Transform

 In the data transformation stage, a series of rules or functions are applied to the extracted data in order to prepare it for loading into the end target.

 An important function of transformation is data cleansing, which aims to pass only "proper" data to the target.
 The challenge when different systems interact is in the relevant systems' interfacing and communicating.
-Character sets that may be available in one system may not be so in others.
+Character sets that may be available in one system may not be in others.

 In other cases, one or more of the following transformation types may be required to meet the business and technical needs of the server or data warehouse: